Skip to search results

 At or above cluster p90 (most expensive decile)48.78%7.09%

-Cluster-level median spread jumped from P+2.75% in FY23 to P+6.50% across most clusters in FY24 — a 375-basis-point step function applied in the same fiscal year across every industry at once.
-FY25 median retraced to P+3.00% but mean remained elevated at P+4.47% (heavy right tail).
+OBSERVED: cluster-level median spread moved from P+2.75% in FY23 to P+6.50% across most clusters in FY24, a 375 bp shift that applied in the same fiscal year across every industry at once.
+FY25 median retraced to P+3.00% while the mean remained elevated at P+4.47%, indicating a heavy right tail.

 FYnAvg spreadMedian spread